apr7778/rancher-cluster/README.md

-Here are the changes you will need to make on your site in the variable.tf file.
+Here are the changes you will need to make in your Terraform Files; in the variable.tf file.

 You will need to have and enter your own domain name.

 My domain name in this example is devops1.link.

 You also will need to enter your own subnet name which you can find under your VPC section in AWS